Glen & Stephen Thistlewood

 Westmoreland (Pennsylvania)

 Westmoreland was founded in 1889 at Grapeville PA, where there was abundant natural gas, and the Pennsylvania railroad for shipping in raw materials and moving out the finished products.
-It produced all types of glassware, with a particular reputation as a maker of novelty goods and glass containers.
+They produced all types of glassware, with a particular reputation as a maker of novelty goods and glass containers.

+They also made interesting (and often unique) pieces of Carnival, such as the Orphan Annie sugar and creamer set shown here in a 1908 Butler Brothers catalogue.
 It described the iridescence as "Egyptian Iridescent" with “a beautiful, iridescent luster surface and gold lining”.
 This was undoubtedly Carnival Glass, and its “gold lining” was the gold effect of the iridescence inside the items.

 U.S. Glass (from Pennsylvania to Indiana)